Blog/Hexarelin Dosage Guide: Protocols

 Does hexarelin raise cortisol and prolactin?

 Yes, both in a dose-dependent manner.
 At 1.0 mcg/kg (roughly 80 mcg for an 80 kg person), cortisol shows a moderate increase and prolactin reaches near-plateau levels.
-Chronic administration over 16 weeks does not cause sustained HPA axis overstimulation.
+The good news: chronic administration over 16 weeks does not cause sustained HPA axis overstimulation.
 ACTH and cortisol area-under-the-curve actually decreased compared to baseline in one long-term study (PubMed 10341859).
+Your body adapts.

 Is hexarelin better than ipamorelin?

-They serve different purposes.
-Hexarelin produces 2-3 times the GH peak of ipamorelin but desensitizes within weeks and elevates cortisol and prolactin.
-Ipamorelin produces cleaner, more selective GH release with virtually no side effects and no desensitization, making it better for long-term use.
-Many protocols use hexarelin for a 4-6 week blast, then transition to ipamorelin for months of maintenance.
+They solve different problems.
+Hexarelin produces 2 to 3 times the GH peak of ipamorelin but desensitizes within weeks and elevates cortisol and prolactin.
+Ipamorelin produces cleaner, more selective GH release with virtually no side effects and no desensitization, making it the better choice for long-term use.
+The proven strategy is to use hexarelin for a 4 to 6 week blast, then switch to ipamorelin for months of maintenance.

 Can I take hexarelin orally or nasally?

-Hexarelin has been studied via intranasal and oral routes.
-A study in elderly subjects found that short-term intranasal and oral hexarelin did not desensitize the GH response (PubMed 8921821).
-However, bioavailability through these routes is lower and less consistent than subcutaneous injection, which remains the standard.
+Both routes have been studied.
+A trial in elderly subjects found that short-term intranasal and oral hexarelin did not desensitize the GH response (PubMed 8921821).
+Bioavailability through these routes is lower and less consistent than subcutaneous injection.
+If precise dosing matters to you, injection remains the standard.

 How do I reconstitute a 5 mg hexarelin vial?